netspective-studios/PgDCP/support/DEPLOY.md

 ```bash
 sudo ansible-playbook main.yml
 ```

-# The following PostgreSQL extensions will be installed along with the PgDCP installation
+After successful PgDCP installation, the following PostgreSQL extensions will be installed along with the PostgreSQL 13.

     plpython
     plsh